creatern/NoteBook/Books/数据库/SQL.md

               ,salary
         from copy_emp
         where department_id = 20
-        FOR UPDATE OF salary NOWAIT;
+        for UPDATE OF salary NOWAIT;
 begin
   OPEN copy_emp_cursor;
 end;